renzthegreat907/solid-practice/README.md

 Ensure that broken unit tests are fixed so that 100% code coverage is retained for the model.

-### Subtask #4: Adding of new variants without editing existing code
+### Subtask #2: Adding of new variants without editing existing code

-Using your common interface, create implementing classes for each Tic-tac-toe variant _(as well as for Tic-tac-toe itself)_.
+Using your common interface, create implementing classes for each Tic-Tac-Toe variant _(as well as for Tic-Tac-Toe itself)_.

 Ensure that: